-I am a passionate supporter of open science, and develop new packages when needed and contribute to existing packages when they already exist.
+I am a passionate supporter of open science, contribute to and improving existing packages, and develop new libraries and tools when needed.
 Fork me on github.

-You may be interested in the following software I develop, that span the following fields: machine learning, medical image processing, quality control, and visualization.
+You may be interested in the following software I develop, that span the following fields: machine learning, medical image processing, quality control, data visualization and research data management.

 - neuropredict : easy and comprehensive analysis of predictive power of biomarkers